We have high call volumes. Most questions can be answered more quickly online.

 Telephone and Local Assistance

-- A copy of the tax return you’re calling about
+- Tax return you’re calling about

-- Any letters or notices we sent you
+- Any correspondence we sent to you

 - Verbal or written authorization to discuss the account